sdegueldre/Devent/event-API.md

   #### POST `/event`

-  *Only takes JSON as input.*
-  Creates a new event.
+  Creates a new event
-  Returns the newly created event object, including its id.
+  Returns the newly created event object, including its id

   #### PUT `/event/:id`

-  *Only possible if you are the author of this event, and takes JSON as input.*
-  Updates one, all or several fields of a specified event.
+  *Only allowed if you are the author of the event* Updates one, all or several fields of a specified event

   #### DELETE `/event/:id`

-  *Only possible if you are the author of this event* Deletes the specified event.
+  *Only possible if you are the author of the event* Deletes the specified event

-## Attendees liaison table
+## Attendees junction table

-   * 'event_id',  -> point to the events table
+   * 'event_id',  -> id of the event
-   * 'user_id'    -> point to the users table
+   * 'user_id'    -> id of the attendee

-## Router
+### Routes

 #### POST `/attend/:event`

-*Only takes JSON as input.*
-Creates a new line with the connected user id and the event id.
+Creates a new entry with the connected user id and the event id

 #### DELETE `/attend/:event`

-Deletes the users participation of the specified event.
+Deletes the user's registration to the specified event

 ------------------------------------------------------------------------